 They played it loudly so that children had plenty of warning the ice cream man was on the way.
 Enough time to go pester your mom for a few pence to buy a 99.

-I can't remember exactly how much they cost back them.
+I can't remember exactly how much the original cost was back then.
 Was it 10 pence or 20 pence?
 If you know, please tell us in the comment section.

 No matter what price they were, they were worth every penny.

-Today they cost around 2 euro, and they're still worth every penny.
+Today they cost around 2 or 3 euro, and they're still worth every penny.

 Do you have fond memories of 99 ice creams, or do you still enjoy them to this very day?